 Unfortunately, truckers’ use of legal medications like opioids also significantly impairs their driving ability and is becoming a serious problem in our country.
 The bottom line is that truckers’ use of synthetic marijuana, other illegal drugs, and some legal medications causes serious crashes where victims suffer catastrophic injuries and death.

-Were you or a family member injured in a crash caused by a trucker?
+Were you or a family member injured in an accident caused by a trucker?
 Call us at (817) 380-4888 to schedule a free, no-obligation consultation.